svick/peva/README.md

      RunIfs |  9.8325 us | 1.4302 us |  8.8774 us | 11.2474 us |   10.0255 us |   10.3069 us |
 ```

-Based on these results, “ternary” is actually slower than “old”.
+Based on these results, “ternary” is actually slower than “old”, presumably due to the higher number of conditional jumps.
 On the other hand, there is no strong evidence proving whether “old” or “ifs” is faster.

 ## C++ microbenchmark

-Since the original goal of improving performance using conditional moves was not fulfilled, I have also performed a microbenchmark on the same code using a compiler that can use conditional moves: Visual C++.
+Since the original goal of improving performance using conditional moves was not fulfilled, I have also performed [a microbenchmark](microbenchmark-cpp) on the same code using a compiler that can use conditional moves: Visual C++.
 The core code is almost the same as in the C# microbenchmark, the main difference is removing code related to `Vector<T>`.
 Measuring is done using `std::chrono::steady_clock`.

 Generated machine code: